bloxberg-org/peer-review-app/README.md

 Choose ReviewStorage.
 Note the address of the contract that is output.

 Then, the new contract must be funded in order to use meta-transactions.
 This is done by calling `depositFor()` on the RelayHub [contract](https://blockexplorer.bloxberg.org/address/0xd216153c06e857cd7f72665e0af1d7d82172f494/contracts).
-You can use [this](https://gsn.openzeppelin.com/recipients) tool to send the transaction.
+You can use ~~[this](https://gsn.openzeppelin.com/recipients) tool to send the transaction~~ (gsn.openzeppelin.com is no longer available.
+To fund the recipient, you can run the [site code](https://github.com/OpenZeppelin/gsn-site) in `pages/recipients` locally, use a [helper script](https://github.com/OpenZeppelin/openzeppelin-gsn-helpers) or send a transaction manually).
 Choose the localhost:8545 network in Metamask.
 Enter the address of your deployed contract and send the amount you want via Metamask.
 A value around 1ETH/bergs should work.
 Alternatively, compile the [GSNRecipient contract](https://github.com/OpenZeppelin/openzeppelin-contracts-ethereum-package/blob/master/contracts/GSN/GSNRecipient.sol) in [Remix](http://remix.ethereum.org/) and send a transaction with value you want to fund while calling `depositFor(<your-contract-address>)`.

 Now you can go to [http://localhost:3001] and use the application.